viktorsvahn/autograph/README.md

 # Features:
--Only the premable needs to be filled out.
+- Only the premable needs to be filled out.
 The program automatically outputs a fitted curve according to the chosen type and values.

--All plotted files must be present in the same directory which must also be specified, unless the data is in the same folder as the script itself.
+- All plotted files must be present in the same directory which must also be specified, unless the data is in the same folder as the script itself.
 The same goes for saving the figure.

--Filenames are specified within the file list.
+- Filenames are specified within the file list.

--The script supports linear regression and mono-exponential fitting.
+- The script supports linear regression and mono-exponential fitting.

 # HOW_TO
 Simplest version